Source: San Diego County Medical Examiner report.

 Under California Vehicle Code Section 21950, however, pedestrians also have a duty on roadways to exercise due care for his or her own safety.
 “No pedestrian may suddenly leave a curb or other place of safety and walk or run into the path of a vehicle that is so close as to constitute an immediate hazard.
 No pedestrian may unnecessarily stop or delay traffic while in a marked or unmarked crosswalk.”

 It is incumbent upon a driver of a vehicle approaching a pedestrian within any marked or unmarked crosswalk that they exercise all due care and reduce the speed of the vehicle or take any other action relating to the operation of the vehicle as necessary to safeguard the safety of the pedestrian, the law says.

 Under no circumstances does the requirement that pedestrians exercise due care does that “relieve a driver of a vehicle from the duty of exercising due care for the safety of any pedestrian within any marked crosswalk or within any unmarked crosswalk at an intersection.”

 Indeed, drivers are typically responsible to victims of pedestrian accidents and liable for their injuries financially, Seegmiller said.

 Source: California Highway Patrol Statewide Integrated Traffic Report

 Pedestrians need to be especially cautious on our roadways because they are more vulnerable to injury or death.
-There were two pedestrians killed and 57 others injured in car accidents in Costa Mesa in 2009, according to the California Highway Patrol Statewide Integrated Traffic Report.
-In Orange County 41 pedestrians died and 864 were injured in 2009.
+There were 57 pedestrians killed and 937 others injured in car accidents in San Diego County in 2009, according to the California Highway Patrol Statewide Integrated Traffic Report.
+Overall there were 217 fatal traffic accidents and 12,993 injuries in 2009 in San Diego.

 In California, there were 598 pedestrians killed and 12,418 injured in 2009, according to the CHP traffic report.